jnalanko/slt_to_dot/README.txt

     --debug: Label all nodes with the corresponding substrings

 Small example data file example.txt included in the project root.
-Run the example after building with ./slt_to_dot -f example.txt
+To run example (after building) run the command ./slt_to_dot -f example.txt